Everyone in Donald Trump's Orbit Who Has Been Charged by Robert Mueller

 Michael Flynn is the fourth person in President Donald Trump’s orbit to face legal trouble related to the campaign or their time in the White House.

-The former campaign adviser and national security advisor is expected to plead guilty to making false statements to the FBI Friday as part of special counsel Robert Mueller’s investigation into Russian meddling in the 2016 election.
+The former campaign adviser and national security advisor pleaded guilty to making false statements to the FBI Friday as part of special counsel Robert Mueller’s investigation into Russian meddling in the 2016 election.

 Here’s a look at everyone in Trump’s circle who has been charged so far.